About us

 How we are run

-The Board gives support and guidance to our Chief Executive and her small, dedicated team of staff based in our Gateshead office.
+Our Board is ultimately responsible for the running of IWater and currently comprises our Chief Executive and 11 Non-Executive Directors, all of whom are volunteers and members of IWater.
+The Board gives support and guidance to our Chief Executive and her small, dedicated team of 7 staff based in our Gateshead office.

-Our commitment to DEI
+Our commitment to EDI

 We are committed to a policy of inclusion and equality for all staff, members and stakeholders.
-We recognise the value that a diverse water industry brings to society, and we are committed to promoting these benefits.
-We aim to be representative of the industry we serve and to ensure that there are no barriers to membership.
+We recognise the value that a diverse water sector brings to society, and we are committed to promoting these benefits.

-Environmental Sustainability
+Environmental sustainability

 We know that water is precious and much of what we do at IWater is about reinforcing how we can reduce harmful human impacts on the water environment.
-But we also need to be aware of our own environmental impact as an organisation so we have developed an Environmental Sustainability Policy which identifies our significant environmental impacts, such as energy and water use, travel and production of waste, and helps us to monitor, control and reduce them.
+But we also need to be aware of our own environmental impact as an organisation, so we have developed an Environmental Sustainability Policy which identifies our significant environmental impacts, such as energy and water use, travel and production of waste, and helps us to monitor, control and reduce them.

-Our History
+Our history